≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Nearly all nurses have experienced moral distress at least once in their careers, but not many nurses have a name for what they are experiencing.
 It often occurs due to a policy or procedure preventing nurses from doing what they feel is right.
 When this happens, they experience an ethical dilemma (Healthy Nurse Healthy Nation, 2022).
 Feeling an ethical dilemma in the workplace and feeling like what we are doing is wrong makes us nurses feel anxious, frustrated, powerless, and often depressed (Healthy Nurse Healthy Nation, 2022).

 All nurses can experience some level of moral distress.
-Still, those at a higher risk are those in high-risk units, including emergency rooms, operating rooms, and intensive care units (Healthy Nurse Healthy Nation, 2022).
+Still, those at a higher risk are those in high-risk units, including emergency rooms, operating rooms, and intensive care units (ICU) (Healthy Nurse Healthy Nation, 2022).

 Specific examples of events that could cause moral distress are: